-There is a big difference between listening and hearing, and successful salespeople master the art of listening.
+There is a big difference between listening and hearing; successful salespeople master the art of listening.
 Effective listeners learn about others and their needs.
 They quickly build rapport and create a sense that they are trustworthy.
 Good listeners inspire confidence in others and recognize opportunities that move the sales process forward.
 They have fewer miscommunications with others.
 They make people feel important, and who doesn’t want to feel important?

 Are you a good listener?
 Would you rate yourself higher or lower than 26% efficiency?
 Don’t know?
 Interrupting is the biggest giveaway that you are not listening.
 If you interrupt others, it is safe to say you can improve your listening skills.
-Interrupting reveals that you are focused on what you want to say, not what the other person is saying.
+Interrupting reveals that you are focused on what you want to say, not what the other person says.
 You are not listening!
 And by the way, many of us interrupt in our heads.
 Your mind starts to wander, or you begin disagreeing in your head with the person speaking.
 Loss of attention is also interrupting!
 If you are an interrupter, the good news is you can start changing that right now to become a better listener.
 Here are some tips:

-- Listen for the period, not the comma when someone is speaking.
+- Listen for the period, not the comma, when someone is speaking.

 - Get comfortable with silence.
 It is okay to have silence after someone speaks.
 Use this time to think about your response.